guess-who-haiku/guess-who-haiku/README.md

 ![responsive-haiku-view](https://user-images.githubusercontent.com/55667998/75101767-cc580f80-5596-11ea-9136-3064050445ae.gif)

 ### Technical Challenges
 - Configuring our text generator to output semantic text in the proper 5-7-5 syllable structure.
 Counting english language sylllables is a non-trivial problem involving logic to parse phonemes and other word parts accurately.
-We used `test-driven-development` in order to build out our test cases using `Mocha`, and developed a processing algorithm that would more accurately parse words.
+We used `test-driven-development` to build out our test cases using `Mocha`, and developed a processing algorithm that would more accurately parse words.
 - Responsive and intuitive styling with `styled-components`.
 Using `styled-components` greatly reduced redundant styling work across components with shared visual themes.
 - Finding an elegant frontend file architecture - favored the "duck" react-redux file structure in order to better facilitate collaboration and reduce merge conflicts.
 - We designed our backend database structure and API endpoint using a non-relational design principles, greatly simplifying API for client (our app), resulting in less overall API calls.